Logbook

 As a new Logbook customer you start with a full version.
 First you decide with which range of functions you want to use Logbook:

-- Basic: unlimited use of Logbook, only manual data entry
+• Basic: unlimited use of Logbook,

-- NMEA: unlimited use of Logbook, transfer of NMEA data from a GPS/NMEA device or from the integrated GPS
+transfer of NMEA data from a GPS/NMEA device or from the integrated GPS

 Then you choose on which device type Logbook should be used.
 You can choose between: iPad, Mac or Windows, iPad and Mac or iPad and Windows.